Scan time: 2-3 minutes / Read time: 3-5 minutes

 Bryan writes a Saturday newsletter about meal-prepping lunches for the workweek.

-He started it the year he got sick of sad desk salads.
+It started the year he got tired of sad salads at his desk.

 To him, meal prep shouldn't taste like punishment — it should taste good.

-His readers are right there with him — lunch boxes they look forward to opening.
+Lunch boxes they actually look forward to opening.

 ⛳️ Problem: